Diagnostic Medical Sonography School

 Program Concentration (didactic and clinical instruction)

-ABD, OB-GYN, Vascular, Superficial Parts, Pediatric, Sonographic Physics and Instrumentation as applied to the field of sonography.
+OB-GYN, Abdomen & Superficial Parts, Musculoskeletal, Pediatric, Vascular, Sonographic Physics and Instrumentation as applied to the field of sonography.
 Students must maintain an 80% or above academic standard for all didactic and clinical evaluations throughout the program to demonstrate competency.

 Required educational background.
 Must have completed all pre-requisite post-secondary courses (accredited by the US Dept. of Education and approved for college credits) and be a registered radiologic technologist, registered nurse, registered respiratory therapist, registered occupational or physical therapist, or student graduating from an United States accredited allied health program as a Registered Radiologic Technologist, Registered Nurse, Registered or Certified Respiratory Technologist, Registered or Certified Occupational Therapist or Registered or Certified Physical Therapist; in addition, students from Madonna University Allied Health Pre-Clinical Imaging Sciences, A.S.
 Degree Program.